-We strongly recommend that you implement the SDK via a CocoaPod.
+We strongly recommend that you implement the SDK via a package manager such as Swift Package Manager, CocoaPods, or Carthage.
 It will save you a lot of time and automate much of the process for you.
-However, if you are unable to do so you may complete integration manually without CocoaPods by using our manual integration instructions below.
+However, if you are unable to do so you may complete the integration manually by following the instructions below.

 1 2 # This command will clone both versions of the Braze SDK $ git clone firstname.lastname@example.org:Appboy/appboy-ios-sdk.git